 Leave the kitty and older cat to follow their natural instincts and don't worry about it because they know what they're doing :-)

 Don't worry about it, it is perfectly natural.
 The kitten will stop on her own as she outgrows the desire to nurse.

 I had a one year old cat and a kitten who fought like crazy.
 I kept them separate for quite a while.
 Then finally I let them together.
-They stopped fighting and the kitten began sucking on the older cat.
-Nothing ever came out but they both seemed fine with it and I thought it was sweet.
-The kitten eventually grew out if it.

 I have a male kitten that is about 16 weeks old and in the past few days he has began attempting to nurse my female cat.
 He had never tried this before.
 I've had him and his brother since they were 8 weeks old, but now every time I turn around he is connected to her belly.
 She is going through a heat, idk if that has triggered something in him or what.
 She is roughly 8-10 months old.

 It is normal for your cat to try to nurse another cat.

 It is a comfort thing to your cat.As long as the two get a long together.